CE Marking Directive

 Which countries demand a CE mark?

-All 27 member countries of the European Union (EU), and the 4 member countries of EFTA (European Free Trade Association) consider it to be mandatory.
+All 27 member countries of the European Union (EU), the 4 member countries of EFTA (European Free Trade Association), and Turkey consider it to be mandatory.
 It is estimated that around 70% of all products sold in these countries require to be marked.
-CE Marking obtained from one EU country is valid in all other EU count ires, and in the EFTA countries.
-It permits free movement of the product within all 30 countries.
+CE Marking obtained from one EU country is valid in all other EU countries, and in the EFTA countries.
+It permits free movement of the product within all 30 plus countries.

 Who belongs to the European Union?

-Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Holland, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom
+Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Holland, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden.

 Who belongs to EFTA?